 Learners will enhance their investigative skills via a project (which includes a site visit designed specifically for different institutes) in collaboration with BirdLife Malta.
 During a training session, lecturers will be given teaching resources and suggestions for sites to deliver the field teaching aspect and project themes.
 Via this learning outcome, the learner will be empowered to take action to develop a project that addresses an environmental issue.
 S/he will have to analyse the data, interpret and evaluate findings and then communicate them to their colleagues.
 The learner should realise that everyone can do something which will make a difference and that action can take place not only at the personal level but also at other levels such as community, national and international levels.
-Learners to save time, money, resources etc. but that they need to be respected for this to be possible.
+Learners should understand ecosystem services and recognise that they can be used in all careers to save time, money, resources etc. but that they need to be respected for this to be possible.